Champions (role-playing game): Comics

 Starting in June 1986, a comic book limited series was published by Eclipse Comics based on characters from the first Champions campaign.
 The Eclipse series included character sheets that allowed readers to incorporate characters used in the comic books into their own Champions campaigns; this practice was also used in the Villains and Vigilantes comic book limited series (also published by Eclipse in 1986–1987).

-Soon after Eclipse's initial limited series, an ongoing series was published by Hero Comics (later Hero Graphics, later still Heroic Publishing) from 1987 to 1993.
+Soon after Eclipse's initial limited series, an ongoing Champions series was published by Hero Comics (later Hero Graphics, later still Heroic Publishing) from 1987 to 1993.

-As of 2007, Heroic Publishing was still publishing comics about some of the Champions characters, although the publisher had long since parted ways with the makers of the game.
+As of 2024, Heroic Publishing was still publishing comics about some of the Champions characters (under the title League of Champions), although the publisher had long since parted ways with the makers of the game.